-Join Jason Baskin for an in-depth discussion in this video Using Soft Select, Artisan sculpt tools, and symmetry options, part of Facial Rigging in Maya.
+Join Jason Baskin for an in-depth discussion in this video Using Soft Select, Artisan sculpt tools, and symmetry options, part of Rigging a Face in Maya.

 Now that we reviewed the general process for creating blend shapes.
 We can turn our attention to some helpful sculpting tools.
 With a blend shape setup, your rig will only be as effective as the morph targets you create to drive it.
 So it's important to become proficient with Maya's full modeling tool set.
 In this lesson, we're going to explore two tools which are especially useful for quick organic edits.
 The first tool is Maya's soft select tool.
 If we select the mesh, right-click to move into component mode, and then choose Vertex, we can begin selecting the vertices on the character.

 Hitting w on the keyboard, of course, activates the translation tool, which allows us to move just one vertex at a time or however many vertices are selected.
 But making edits in this way is very imprecise and time consuming because it requires the manipulation of so many different vertices.
 By double-clicking on the translate tool, we can bring up some options that make this much simpler.
 First, at the bottom of the translation options, is the reflection settings option.
 This allows us to make symmetrical edits to our character mesh.
 In this case, the character is positioned at the x equals 0 location, which means that an x reflection axis will make left and right symmetrical edits.